D3-J2GWK/D3/README.md

-###D3 Tutorial
+D3 Tutorial
 Background
-  -Mike Bostock
+Mike Bostock
 - SVG vs. Canvas
 - Structure
 - Functions
   - update
   - shuffle
 - methods
   - attr.
   - styles.
   - data.
 - using it
   - what is it?
   - how does it work?